laravel/docs/pulse.md

 ],
 ```

-If no regex patterns match the query's SQL, then the `'default'` value will be used.
+If no regular expression patterns match the query's SQL, then the `'default'` value will be used.

 <a name="slow-requests-recorder"></a>
 #### Slow Requests